-Principal Conductor Juanjo Mena opens the 150th Festival with new works by American composer James Lee III and former May Festival Creative Partner James MacMillan.
-Premiered in the U.S. by the May Festival in 1875, Bach’s Magnificat was described then as we would now—as “the highest form of human expression.”
-Written for a sacred feast, the work cleverly turns Latin texts into a dazzling musical picture gallery.
+Principal Conductor Juanjo Meno opens the 150th Festival with world premieres by American composer James Lee III and former May Festival Creative Partner James MacMillan.
+Given its American premiere at the 1875 May Festival, Bach's celebratory Magnificat was described then as we would now— as "the highest form of human expression."

-JAMES LEE III: Breaths of Universal Longings [May Festival Commission, World Premiere]
+JAMES LEE III: Breaths of Universal Longing (May Festival Commission, World Premiere)

 JOHANN SEBASTIAN BACH: Magnificat